-Specify dollar amount:
+Specify dollar amount: ------------------------ --

 A percentage of the Federal poverty level

 Specify percentage:

-Other standard included under the state Plan
+Other standard included under the State Plan

-Specify:

-Specify.

-The following dollar amount
+\bigcirc The following dollar amount

 Specify dollar amount: If this amount changes, this item will be revised.

-Specify dollar amount: If this amount changes, this item will be revised.
-The following formula is used to determine the needs allowance:
+\bigcirc The following formula is used to determine the needs allowance:

 Specify:

-Others.

-Other
+\bigcirc Other

 Specify:

+Specify.

+^

 ii.
-Allowance for the spouse only (select one):
+Allo wance for the spouse only (select one):

 Not Applicable (see instructions)

-SSI standard
+\bigcirc SSI standard

-Optional state supplement standard
+\bigcirc Optional State supplement standard

-Medically needy income standard The following dellar amount:
+\bigcirc Medically needy income standard

-The following dollar amount:
+\bigcirc The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised.
 The amount is determined using the following formula:

+The amount is determined using the following formula.

 Specify:

 iii.
-Allowance for the family (select one):
+Alle wance for the family (select one):

-Not Applicable (see instructions)

-AFDC need standard
+Not Applicable (see instructions) AFDC need standard

-Medically needy income standard
+0 Medically needy income standard

-The following dollar amount:
+0 The following dollar amount:

-Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a
+Specify dollar amount: The amount specified cannot exceed the higher of the need standard for

-family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
+a family of the same size used to determine eligibility under the State's approved AFDC plan or the

+medically needy income standard established under 42 CFR §435.811 for a family of the same size.
 If this amount changes, this item will be revised.

+\bigcirc The amount is determined using the following formula:

+Specify:

+\bigcirc Other

+------------ -- ----

+Specify:

-The amount is determined using the following formula: Specify: Other Specify: iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: a.
-Health insurance premiums, deductibles and co-insurance chargesb.
-Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.
-Select one: Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.
-The state does not establish reasonable limits.
-The state establishes the following reasonable limits Specify: Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (3 of 7) lote: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
-Regular Post-Eligibility Treatment of Income: 209(B) State.
-Answers provided in Appendix B-4 indicate that you do not need to complete this section and therefore this section is not visible.
-Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (4 of 7)
+ounts for incurred medical or remedial care expenses not subject to payment by a third party, cified in 42 §CFR 435.726:

+Health insurance premiums, deductibles and co-insurance charges Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of the expenses. se

+Sele ct one:

+۲ Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected.

+\bigcirc The State does not establish reasonable limits.

+\bigcirc The State establishes the following reasonable limits

+Specify:

+1

+-